xLonelyPlayer/ngx-aspn-lib/README.md

 Add any needed path inside the `app/tsconfig.app.json` file if you add any libraries to get the reload behavior to test it while running `ng serve`.
-This paths will not be used when build for production.
+This paths will not be used when building for production.

 ## Testing components